azure-octo/dapr-apim-demo/README.md

 echo-service-77d6f5b5bb-crc5q   2/2     Running   0          97s
 ```

-If you are applying update after the gateway was deployed make sure to restart the gateway
+> Note, you may have to restart the gateway if you have deployed/updated your service AFTER the gateway

 ```shell
 kubectl rollout restart deployment/daprdemo-gateway